AndrewLJackson/SIBER/README.md

 Comments and suggestions welcome.
 If anyone wants to contribute code, please let me know and we can chat about how to proceed.

+## Installation
+This package is released on CRAN as v2.0.
+Type `install.packages("SIBER")`.

+Alternatively, you can install directly from github

+  - the stable release can be installed by
+    - `library(devtools)` # install if necessary
+    - install_github("andrewljackson/SIBER@release")
+    - library(SIBER)
+  - The development (**and not guaranteed stable**) release is the master branch
+    - `library(devtools)` # install if necessary
+    - install_github("andrewljackson/SIBER@master")
+    - library(SIBER)

-## Instructions
+## Tutorials
-This package is currently not at a stage where it can be installed as a proper package, and needs to be run as a set of scripts and functions instead.
-Download this repo and set your working directory to the parent folder SIBER.
-Then open and/or source the file "test_siber_object_creation_and_plotting.R" which will source the functions it needs, load some example data, plot it and calculate some basic maximum likelihood based summary statistics.
-I am working on this example to add the Bayesian fitting and subsequent analyses for both the ellipse, and hull based metrics for among group and among community comparisons respectively.
-More information and examples from the current version of SIBER which is part of the SIAR package is available from [my website](http://www.tcd.ie/Zoology/research/research/theoretical/Rpodcasts.php#siber).
+More information and examples from the previous version of SIBER which is part of the SIAR package is available from [my website](http://www.tcd.ie/Zoology/research/research/theoretical/Rpodcasts.php#siber).
+Much of this instructional content remains true, although the implementation of the code has changed substantially (for the better I hope).

+The package vingette provides working examples of the two main analysis types.

 ##Acknowledgments
 Some code and much input from my collaborator and co-author [Andrew Parnell](http://mathsci.ucd.ie/people/parnell_a) [@aparnellstats](https://twitter.com/aparnellstats).
 Thanks to Alex Bond [@thelabandfield](https://twitter.com/thelabandfield) for helping identify some problems in model fitting which will be resolved by z-scoring, fitting and back-transforming.
 This functionality is yet to be implemented here, but is currently available in my repo [SIBER-sandbox]( https://github.com/AndrewLJackson/SIBER-sandbox)